<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Soothing and Comforting Colors

-• Greens are calming, reminiscent of new beginnings and Mother Nature, and are good choices for bedroom colors.
-They also have anti-anxiety properties that are supposed to help relieve tension caused by the impulse to overeat.
+Greens are calming, reminiscent of new beginnings and Mother Nature, and are good choices for bedroom colors.
+They also have anti-anxiety properties that help relieve tension caused by the impulse to overeat.
 Hmm, that one sounds like a stretch, but hey, if it works!

 Vibrant and Energetic Colors

 Remember, color science isn’t always exact!
-Your love for orange might outweigh any biologic effects to your mind and not bother you at all.
-Color is very personal, so do what makes you happy.
+Your love for orange might outweigh any biological effects on your mind and not bother you at all.
+Color is very personal, so use a color that makes you happy.

 Fun Color Facts from Around the World

-• In Afghanistan, Turkey, and Greece, people wear blue, eye-shaped amulets to ward against evil eyes being cast upon them.
-Yikes.
+In Afghanistan, Turkey, and Greece, people wear blue, eye-shaped amulets to ward against evil eyes being cast upon them.

 Bed and Mattress Shopping

-A quick note about the bed--it typically becomes the focal point of the room, so treat it like the star it is.
+A quick note about the bed—it typically becomes the focal point, so treat it like the star it is.
 Buy the best quality linens you can afford.
 Comfort is paramount, but save some cash on headboards and entire bed sets by surfing online stores like Overstock and the furniture clearance section on Target’s website.
-They have hundreds more options for bedroom furniture then their instore shops allow.
+They have hundreds more options for bedroom furniture than their in-store shops allow.

-Mattress shopping is an ordeal, no doubt, but Good Housekeeping did a good job compiling a mattress buying guide.
-From my personal experience, here are a couple of my own tips.
+Mattress shopping can be an ordeal, but Good Housekeeping did a good job compiling a mattress-buying guide.
+Plus, these are a couple of my own tips from my personal experience.

-1. Don’t shop on weekends; you won’t get as much help and will feel rushed.
+1. Don’t shop for a mattress on weekends.
+You won’t get as much help and will feel rushed.

-2. Think long term.
+2. Think long-term.
 If you might buy multiple mattresses in the future, use this as a haggling point.
-We spent some cash on a king size mattress and went back for two twins a few months later and bought them for a steal, plus free bed frames.
-I’ll likely go back to the same vendor, remind them of my purchase history, and hope for savings on the full size mattress we need.
+We spent some cash on a king-size mattress, returned for two twins a few months later, and bought them for a steal, plus free bed frames.
+I’ll return to the same vendor, remind them of my purchase history, and hope for savings on the full-size mattress we need.

 I bet you didn’t know MBO has a decorating glossary.
-If you have ever burned to know what the terms Art Nouveau or patina meant, check it out!
+If you've ever wanted to know what the terms Art Nouveau or patina meant, check it out!

 5 Resources for Decorating Military Housing